-I want to reiterate that from a farmer perspective there are no changes to the way you trade shares, or who can buy shares in the Co-op.
+I want to reiterate that there is no change who can buy shares in the Co-op or units in the Fund.

-This is a simple but important cost-saving exercise that we have initiated and is supported by the Co-operative Council.
+This is a simple but important cost-saving exercise that we have initiated and, as MJ has already mentioned, was supported by the Fonterra Shareholders' Fund Board.

-Lastly I'd like to touch on the Board changes that will come into effect at the conclusion of today's meeting.
+Lastly, I'd like to touch on the Board changes that came into effect at the conclusion of last week's Fonterra's Annual Meeting.

 Last year, just over 88% of voting farmers supported the recommendation for the Board size to reduce from 11 down to 9 directors.
-At the conclusion of the meeting we will move to a Board comprising six farmer elected directors and three appointed independent directors.
+That change came into effect at the end of last week and Fonterra's Board now comprises six farmer elected directors and three appointed independent directors.

 One of those independent directors is Alistair Field, who we welcomed to the Board earlier this month.
-Alistair will address the meeting later as part of voting on the resolution confirming his appointment.